searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 - Automatically add missing sfx to placement and deconstruction of prefabs based on the required crafting station.
 - Consider adding vanilla functionality to custom pieces like sitting in chairs.
 - Add a config option to enable comfort values for custom pieces.
-- Allow adding altered versions of the prefabs to create 1x1 stone floor piece.

 ## Compatibility
 These are a non-exhaustive lists.